Showing posts with label forgiveness practice. Show all posts

 Forgiveness and God’s Love: Insights from A Course in Miracles, Lesson 46

-Many of us were brought up believing that we must ask God to forgive us.
-However, God doesn't forgive!!
-Does this idea surprise you?
+Many of us were brought up believing we must ask God to forgive us.

 "God does not forgive because He has never condemned.
 And there must be condemnation before forgiveness is necessary.
 Forgiveness is the great need of this world, but that is because it is a world of illusions.
 Those who forgive are thus releasing themselves from illusions, while those who withhold forgiveness are binding themselves to them.
 As you condemn only yourself, so do you forgive only yourself." --A Course in Miracles, Workbook, Lesson 46

-As our creator, God always knows his own truth about each of us.
 We are perfect.
 We are only good.
-We are love always and everywhere.
+We are love — always and everywhere.

 Since God made us exactly in his own image, we can only be these things.
 If we judge ourselves to be anything other than this, it is only our own self-created illusion.
 We perceive that we are not perfect and therefore need God's forgiveness.

-When we forgive others, we are actually acknowledging their truth--that there is nothing to judge them for, because they are also created in perfection.
-They are only good.
-They are love always and everywhere.
+When we forgive others, we acknowledge their truth — that there is nothing to judge, because they too were created in perfection.

 "I cannot be guilty because I am a Son of God.